Hackmey/VoyageHack2.0-public/README.md

    ```bash
    flutter run
    ```
+**[NOTE] : While you run the app make sure that you connect an android with USB Debugger option enabled.**
 **[NOTE]: TBO Auth Token may get expired after 24 hours of generating, use a newly generated auth token**